October 4, 2021 | 03 min read

 Now, this truly is an appreciable problem.
-And at the surface it seemed simple.
+And at the surface, it seemed simple.
 How do we predict what a retailer is going to order next?
 Just look at what he ordered last and you know what the demand is.

 In theory, this sounds lovely but then the conclusion follows: does this mean that the retailer will keep ordering the same stuff till perpetuity?
 Will the value of his order ever increase?
-How will new products and SKUs ever win over a comfortable shelf space in the outlet and how will consumers discover new products?
+How will new products and SKUs ever win over comfortable shelf space in the outlet and how will consumers discover new products?

 Does this also guarantee that orders will never decrease or stop?
 Because without growth there’s no point.
-In real life, the salesman does the humongous task of growing business in an outlet; they introduce new SKU lines, create awareness about new schemes and discounts and, through the art of sale nurture every business.
+In real life, the salesman does the humongous task of growing a business in an outlet; they introduce new SKU lines, create awareness about new schemes and discounts and, through the art of sales nurture every business.
 That means our machines and algorithms need to replicate all of this.
 Randomly prediction should throw up new SKUs for testing, old SKUs that were once ordered, and SKUs that due to heavy discounts would have a high chance of being bought.

 Imagine getting an algorithm to predict ALL of this at the right time for every outlet in the right quantity.
 And this is just the surface of the problem.

 Eventually, brands would want to grow business from each store, so just like salesmen push themselves and stores to order more, the algorithm should always try to push just a little more and increase the average order value.
 But how much of a push is okay?
 There is a thin line between stocked well and overstocked.
 Overstocking results in a false impression of the business, expired products, sales returns and most importantly, corrodes your brand’s importance at the outlet.